 Thus the decaying chapels, tunnels, and houses were transformed into a ‘rustic luxury’ hotel, with many rooms carved out of the soft volcanic rock.
 Ilıcalı calls it “an ancient village with a reception desk.”

-It does resemble a village.
-Built on a steep slope, the complex descends to small vegetable patches and vineyards through a maze of gardens, terraces, cliffs and staircases, secret passages, bridges, piazzas and tunnels, and other nooks.
+Built on a steep slope, the complex descends to small vegetable patches and vineyards through a maze of gardens, terraces, cliffs and staircases, secret passages, bridges, piazzas and tunnels, and other nooks and crannies.

 We wandered many a time its cobbled streets and passageways, just to end up under some pergola or arcade, lined with geraniums, zinnias, and hanging chains of sun-dried tomatoes.

 Pumpkins and marble

-Vibrant yellow pumpkins decorating the reception entrance, drying corn cobs hung from arches, a collection of weathered artifacts and other details like this make the design of Argos personal and unique.
+Vibrant yellow pumpkins decorating the reception entrance, drying corn cobs hung from arches, a collection of weathered collectibles and other objects make the design of Argos personal and unique.
 But that’s one side of it—and the contemporary luxury is another.

 Elegant patio furniture pieces, rattan recliners, and sofas with brightly colored cushions adorn a tranquil courtyard with a small fountain.
 Inside the guest rooms, museum-quality artifacts (discovered during the archaeological digs) displayed in roughly-cut niches coexist with iPods and docking stations.